 ● Seasonal resident homes

-● Even residents that only rent should make sure they have the right kind of renters insurance in place.
+● Even residents who only rent should make sure they have the right kind of renters insurance in place.

 What else should you consider?

 Worried about flooding?
 What about your sewer backing up?
 Do you have a home theatre system?
-There are many problem areas that consumers don’t think to consider.
+There are many tricky areas that consumers don’t think to consider.

 We want to you be aware that: